osg-htc/docs/docs/data/xrootd/xrootd-authorization.md

 Macaroons are symetrically signed bearer tokens so your XRootD host must have access to the same secret key that is used to sign incoming macaroons.
+When used in an XRootD cluster, all data nodes and the redirector need access to the same secret.
 To enable macaroon support:

 1. Place the shared secret in `/etc/xrootd/macaroon-secret`